Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 AI and ML in QA

-Self-healing of automation scripts refers to automated test scripts’ ability to detect and fix failures without manual intervention.
+• Self-healing: It refers to the ability of automated test scripts to detect and fix failures automatically without manual intervention.
 If a test script fails because of a change in the UI, a self-healing automation system can automatically detect the change, modify the test script accordingly, and continue testing.
-This helps in reducing the downtime caused by test failures and improves the overall efficiency of the testing process.
-For example, if the test script is expecting the id of the login button to identify the button on the screen and this id is changed, then it will rely on other attributes of that button to locate it and proceed ahead.
+This helps reduce the downtime caused by test failures and improves the overall efficiency of the testing process.
+Read more about self-healing.

 QAOps and Agile